 The ceiling of the converted basement should be fitted with impact sound insulation.
 This will reduce noise in the new room when people are walking around on the ground floor above.

-Home offices have become an indispensable part of everyday life.
-But where can you find a quiet place at home where you can make phone calls undisturbed?
-The cellar is the perfect place.
-With the Mirror shaft from Heliobus® a lot of daylight enters the cellar.
+It's hard to imagine everyday life without a home office.
+But where can you find a quiet place at home where you can talk on the phone undisturbed?
+The basement is the perfect place.
+With the Mirror Shaft from Heliobus® a lot of daylight enters the basement.
 This transforms it into a beautifully bright home office full of well-being.
-Depending on the situation, you can even look at the sky from the cellar via the mirrors.
+Depending on the situation, you can even view the sky from basement via the mirrors.

-Living room & kitchen in the basement with daylight
+Living room & kitchen in basement with daylight

 The trend towards basement conversions and the conversion of basement rooms into living space continues.
 But the issue of daylight is often a stumbling block.
-The mirror shaft from Heliobus offers the solution - up to 20 times more daylight enters the basement with the innovative mirror system.
+The solution is the Mirror Shaft from Heliobus - up to 20 times more daylight reaches the basement with the innovative mirror system.
 And where there is daylight, people like to linger.
 Thanks to daylight, basement rooms are transformed into fully-fledged living spaces.

-Bedroom and guest room in the basement with daylight
+Bedroom and guest room in basement with daylight

-The conversion of basement rooms into guest rooms or bedrooms is also very popular.
-Since these rooms are not used during the day, it is worth moving them to the basement and using the living space above ground generously for the living room, kitchen and other common rooms.
-For more daylight, the Heliobus® mirror shaft can be used to make the rooms pleasantly bright and homely.
+Also very popular is the conversion of the basement rooms into guest rooms or bedrooms.
+Since these rooms are not used during the day, it is worthwhile to move them to the basement and to use the living space above ground generously for the living room, kitchen and other common rooms.
+For more daylight, Heliobus® Mirror Shaft can be used to make the rooms pleasantly bright and homely.

 Hobby, fitness, wellness

 A room for every hobby.
-The basement offers endless possibilities.
-Whether it's your own fitness studio, your own studio or a music room.
-In the basement you can also leave things lying around or play music loudly.
-Everything that disturbs above is ideal down in the cellar and you can really let off steam.
-Install the Heliobus mirror shaft in the existing cellar shaft and you will get up to 20 times more daylight than with an ordinary cellar light shaft.
+The basement offers endless possibilities for this.
+Whether your own gym, your own studio, or a music room.
+In basement you can also leave things lying around or make music loudly.
+Everything that disturbs above is ideal downstairs in basement and you can really let off steam.
+Build in the existing basement shaft the Mirror Shaft from Heliobus and you get up to 20x more daylight than with an ordinary basement light shaft.